Stephen Curry has career-high 62, Warriors beat Blazers

 Trail Blazers: Host Chicago on Tuesday night.

-Warriors: Hosts Sacramento on Monday night.
+Warriors: Host Sacramento on Monday night having lost three straight to the Kings.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports